Nadine2016/knative/cli-install.md

   ```
   {: screen}

 3. All Coligo commands begin with `ibmcloud coligo`.
-To see everything that you can do with the Coligo plug-in, run `ibmcloud coligo` with no arguments.
+To see everything that you can do with the coligo plug-in, run `ibmcloud coligo` with no arguments.

   ```
   ibmcloud coligo